 I read.
 A lot.
 I walk into walls, spill coffee on important documents (phones and laptops included), and trip when walking up the stairs.
 I’m a late-twenty-something-year-old newlywed (are you still considered a newlywed almost two years in?) who still gets carded when purchasing lottery tickets or ignorant stares when waltzing down the condom aisle at the local drugstore.
 I drink more coffee than my anxiety will allow and am always on the lookout for new restaurants or coffee shops to try out.

 I call myself a writer even on days when I haven’t written a single word.
 I call myself a writer not because it’s what I do but because I wouldn’t be who I am without the ability to string words together and create semi-coherent sentences.
 I wrote a lot of poetry in my teenage years but now I am drawn to narratives, personal essays, and short stories.
-You can find my work on She Does the City, in Feels Mag (the Anger issue), and Healthy is Hot (coming this August).
-To see all of my work, head over to my Portfolio.
+You can find my work on She Does the City, in Feels Mag (the Anger issue), and Healthy is Hot.
+To see all of my work, head over to my portfolio.

 Vanessa (Grillone) Buccella